remnrem/luna-doc/docs/ref/epochs.md

 _Epochs_ are time intervals that span the recording.
 Many Luna commands either explicitly or implicitly rely on epochs being defined.
-Epoching an EDF is often a first a step that is required for many other Luna functions that work with epoched data.
+Epoching an EDF is often a first step that is required for many other Luna functions that work with epoched data.

 In most instances, if epochs have not been specifically defined (by